crust-project/crust/README.md

 | `troubleshooting` | Run diagnostic and fix routines       |
 | `about`         | Print shell info and version             |

-All other commands fall back to system shell execution.
+All other commands fall back to Bash.

 ## 🔐 API Key